 Deaf and hard-of-hearing students enrolled in graduate degree programs also pay a reduced tuition rate.
 This also applies to hearing students enrolled in the Master of Science program in Secondary Education of Students.

-Awarded to students who demonstrate financial need based on the information provided on your Free Application for Federal Student Aid (FAFSA).
 The Office of Financial Aid & Scholarships will determine your eligibility for RIT, federal, and other financial aid programs.
 This may include institutional grants, federal grants, federal loan programs, and federal student employment.
 For additional information on these programs, please view the Supporting Your Success document.

 Vocational Rehabilitation (VR) Assistance